 - increased credit available to farmers and the agri-food sector through Farm Credit Canada

-Canada’s six biggest banks have announced their commitment to work with personal and small business banking customers on a case-by-case basis to provide flexible solutions to help them manage through challenges.
+Canada’s six biggest banks have announced a reduction in the interest rates on major credit cards in addition to their commitment to work with personal and small business banking customers on a case-by-case basis to provide flexible solutions to help them manage through challenges.
 Please contact your bank’s local branch office to discuss the options available to you.

 HOW WE ARE SUPPORTING OUR EMPLOYEES